 Implementing the NTT.
 Many different tradeoffs are possible when implementing the number-theoretic transform.
 The most important ones are between code size (which becomes mainly relevant on embedded processors) and speed.
-The two implementations of Kyber included in the submission package have a dedicated forward NTT (from normal to bitreversed order) and inverse NTT (from bitreversed to normal order).
-Also, both implementations use precomputed tables of powers of ω and ψ .
+The two implementations of KYBER included in the submission package have a dedicated forward NTT (from normal to bitreversed order) and inverse NTT (from bitreversed to normal order).
+Also, both implementations use precomputed tables of powers of ζ .
 What is particularly interesting about using the NTT on embedded platforms is that the multiplication of two elements of R_q can be computed without any additional temporary storage.
-What is particularly interesting about using the NTT on large processors is that it is extremely efficiently vectorizable.
-Since 2013, the most efficient approach to compute the NTT on 64-bit Intel processors was to represent coefficients as double-precision floating-point values [39, 5].
-In our AVX2-optimized implementation of Kyber, we show that carefully optimizing the NTT using AVX2 integer instructions results in much better performance.
-Specifically, on Intel Haswell CPUs one (forward or inverse) NTT in Kyber takes only about 480 cycles.
+What is particularly interesting about using the NTT on 64-bit Intel processors was to represent coefficients as double-precision floating-point values [50, 10].
+In our AVX2-optimized implementation of KYBER, we show that carefully optimizing the NTT using AVX2 integer instructions results in much better performance.
+Specifically, on Intel Haswell CPUs one forward NTT in KYBER takes only about 320 cycles; an inverse NTT takes only about 290 cycles.

 Keccak.
 The second speed-critical component inside KYBER are the symmetric primitives, i.e., SHA3-256, SHA3-512, SHAKE-128, and SHAKE-256, all based on the Keccak permutation.
-SHA3 has the reputation to not be the fastest hash function in software (see, for example, [50]).
+SHA3 has the reputation to not be the fastest hash function in software (see, for example, [65]).
 To some extent this is compensated by the fact that most calls to Keccak are parallel and thus very efficiently vectorizable.
 Our AVX2 implementation makes use of this fact.
-Also, ARM recently announced that future ARMv8 processors will have hardware support for SHA3 [38], so there is a good chance that at least on some architectures, software performance of SHA3 will not be an issue in the future.
+Also, ARM recently announced that future ARMv8 processors will have hardware support for SHA3 [49], so there is a good chance that at least on some architectures, software performance of SHA3 will not be an issue in the future.